Aluminium: Bayer process

 Bauxite is converted to alumina by the Bayer process.
-Bauxite is blended for uniform composition and then is ground.
+Bauxite is blended for uniform composition and then is ground fine.
 The resulting slurry is mixed with a hot solution of sodium hydroxide; the mixture is then treated in a digester vessel at a pressure well above atmospheric, dissolving the aluminium hydroxide in bauxite while converting impurities into relatively insoluble compounds:

 After this reaction, the slurry is at a temperature above its atmospheric boiling point.
 It is cooled by removing steam as pressure is reduced.
 The bauxite residue is separated from the solution and discarded.
 The solution, free of solids, is seeded with small crystals of aluminium hydroxide; this causes decomposition of the [Al(OH)4]− ions to aluminium hydroxide.
 After about half of aluminium has precipitated, the mixture is sent to classifiers.
 Small crystals of aluminium hydroxide are collected to serve as seeding agents; coarse particles are converted to alumina by heating; the excess solution is removed by evaporation, (if needed) purified, and recycled.

 Hall–Héroult process

-The conversion of alumina to aluminium metal is achieved by the Hall–Héroult process.
+The conversion of alumina to aluminium is achieved by the Hall–Héroult process.
 In this energy-intensive process, a solution of alumina in a molten (940 and 970 C) mixture of cryolite (Na3AlF6) with calcium fluoride is electrolyzed to produce metallic aluminium.
-The liquid aluminium metal sinks to the bottom of the solution and is tapped off, and usually cast into large blocks called aluminium billets for further processing.
+The liquid aluminium sinks to the bottom of the solution and is tapped off, and usually cast into large blocks called aluminium billets for further processing.

 Anodes of the electrolysis cell are made of carbon—the most resistant material against fluoride corrosion—and either bake at the process or are prebaked.
 The former, also called Söderberg anodes, are less power-efficient and fumes released during baking are costly to collect, which is why they are being replaced by prebaked anodes even though they save the power, energy, and labor to prebake the cathodes.
 Carbon for anodes should be preferably pure so that neither aluminium nor the electrolyte is contaminated with ash.
 Despite carbon's resistivity against corrosion, it is still consumed at a rate of 0.4–0.5 kg per each kilogram of produced aluminium.
 Cathodes are made of anthracite; high purity for them is not required because impurities leach only very slowly.
 The cathode is consumed at a rate of 0.02–0.04 kg per each kilogram of produced aluminium.
 A cell is usually terminated after 2–6 years following a failure of the cathode.

 The Hall–Heroult process produces aluminium with a purity of above 99%.
 Further purification can be done by the Hoopes process.
 This process involves the electrolysis of molten aluminium with a sodium, barium, and aluminium fluoride electrolyte.
 The resulting aluminium has a purity of 99.99%.

 Electric power represents about 20 to 40% of the cost of producing aluminium, depending on the location of the smelter.
 Aluminium production consumes roughly 5% of electricity generated in the United States.
 Because of this, alternatives to the Hall–Héroult process have been researched, but none has turned out to be economically feasible.